belle2/basf2/analysis/doc/Variables.rst

           these boundaries will be set to the lower (upper) bound.

     Lower and uppper limits, and precision of these variables are mentioned inside the note box below them.
+    One should note this in the context of binning effects.

 .. b2-variables::